gregorriegler/seamer/README.md

 ### Usage

-Suppose you have a code like the following.
+Suppose you have a code like the following:

 ```java
 String result = someReallyComplicatedLegacyMethod(String param1, Integer param2);